Two Sample Testing in High Dimension via Maximum Mean Discrepancy: Studentized Statistic and Asymptotic Theory

-{ When the leading difference between the distributions of $X$ and $Y$ lies in marginal mean or variance, the $\ce^{k}(X,Y)$ is of order $|f_0(A_0^{XY})|p^{\max\{\delta_1,\delta_2\}-1}$, while $\cv_k^2(Z)$ is of order $f_0^2(Z_0^{XY}) p^{2\max\{\delta_1,\delta_2,1/2\}-2}$.
+When the leading difference between the distributions of $X$ and $Y$ lies in marginal mean or variance, the $\ce^{k}(X,Y)$ is of order $|f_0(A_0^{XY})|p^{\max\{\delta_1,\delta_2\}-1}$, while $\cv_k^2(Z)$ is of order $f_0^2(Z_0^{XY}) p^{2\max\{\delta_1,\delta_2,1/2\}-2}$.
 When $\max\{\delta_1,\delta_2\} > 1/2$, $(\ce^k(X,Y))^2$ has the same order as of $\cv_k^2(Z)$, thus condition (\ref{Condt:power-2})-(\ref{Condt:power-3}) are naturally satisfied.
 To have $\frac{\bbe{k^2(Z_1,Z_2)}}{N \cv_k^2(Z)} \rightarrow 0$, we need additional constraint between $N$ and $p$ since $\cv_k^2(Z)$ is dominated by $\bbe{k^2(Z_1,Z_2)}$.
 For the case that $\max\{\delta_1,\delta_2\}\le 1/2$, the order of $\cv_k^2(Z)$ becomes $f_0^2(A_0^{XY})p^{-1}$ but that of $\ce^k(Z_1,Z_2)$ remains unchanged.
 Hence $(\ce_k^2(X,Y))^2$ is no longer capable of dominating $\cv_k^2(Z)$ and $\bbe{(h^k(X_1,X_2,Y_1,Y_2))^2}$, which leads to the constraint $p=o(N)$ to make condition (\ref{Condt:power-3}) hold.

 Intuitively, as the disparities in marginal mean and variance between $X$ and $Y$ weakens to the point $\max(\delta_1,\delta_2)\le 1/2$, our proposed test has nontrivial power only when the growth rate of $p$ is strictly smaller than that of $N$.
-When $\delta_1=\delta_2$, similar power results can be attained given a specific kernel function following some lengthy analysis, but we exclude this case for simplicity.} { Next we investigate the scenario when the differences in the marginal mean and variance between $X$ and $Y$ further diminish.}
+When $\delta_1=\delta_2$, similar power results can be attained given a specific kernel function following some lengthy analysis, but we exclude this case for simplicity.

+Next we investigate the scenario when the differences in the marginal mean and variance between $X$ and $Y$ further diminish.

-{ \begin{assumpt} For any fixed $p$ and $X=(x_1,\dots,x_p)^{\top}$ and $Y=(y_1,\dots,y_p)^{\top}$, assume that $|\Delta|=0$ and there exists some positive constants $L_3,U_3<\infty$ and $0\le \delta_3,\delta_4<1$, such that
+\begin{assumpt} For any fixed $p$ and $X=(x_1,\dots,x_p)^{\top}$ and $Y=(y_1,\dots,y_p)^{\top}$, assume that $|\Delta|=0$ and there exists some positive constants $L_3,U_3<\infty$ and $0\le \delta_3,\delta_4<1$, such that

-\end{assumpt}}
+\end{assumpt}

-{ Assumption \ref{Assumpt:PowerAnalysis-3} targets at the case when $X$ and $Y$ have the identical mean, and their leading disparities fall within the covariances.
-Note that with $\alpha(p)=O(1)$ and Assumption \ref{Assumpt:component-dept}\ref{Assumpt:component-dept-4}, the order of $\|\Sigma_X-\Sigma_Y\|_F^2$ won't exceed $p$, and under Assumption \ref{Assumpt:PowerAnalysis-3} we set it to be $p^{\delta_4}$, where $\delta_4\in (0,1)$. }
+Assumption \ref{Assumpt:PowerAnalysis-3} targets at the case when $X$ and $Y$ have the identical mean, and their leading disparities fall within the covariances.
+Note that with $\alpha(p)=O(1)$ and Assumption \ref{Assumpt:component-dept}\ref{Assumpt:component-dept-4}, the order of $\|\Sigma_X-\Sigma_Y\|_F^2$ won't exceed $p$, and under Assumption \ref{Assumpt:PowerAnalysis-3} we set it to be $p^{\delta_4}$, where $\delta_4\in (0,1)$.